Networks-it-uc3m/L2S-M_dev/descriptors/README.md

 traceroute 192.168.12.1
 ```

-One last test you can perform to see that it is using the L2S-M overly is trying to perform the ping using the main interface of the pod (eth0), which will not be able to reach the other pod:
+One last test you can perform to see that it is using the L2S-M overlay is trying to perform the same ping through the main interface of the pod (eth0), which will not be able to reach the other pod:
 ```bash
 ping 192.168.12.1 -I eth0
 ```

-If you are tired of experimenting with the apps, you can proceed to delete both deployments from the cluster:
+If you are tired of experimenting with the app, you can proceed to delete both deployments from the cluster:

 ```bash
 kubectl delete deploy/ping-l2sm